-This policy applies to the use and configuration of all AI tools that have either been provided by the Council as part of general IT tools available to staff (such as Microsoft Copilot), other AI tools, which may be available for free or on a subscription basis and directly accessed by users via the internet, or procured by the Council for a specific use.
+This policy applies to the use and configuration of all AI tools that have either been provided by the Council as part of general IT tools available to staff (such as Microsoft Copilot 365) and tools procured by the Council for a specific use.
+Other AI tools, which may be available for free or on a subscription basis and directly accessed by users via the internet must not be used.
 These rules apply when using both corporate-owned devices and any personal devices which may be used for Council business.
 The policy covers all employees, agency staff, elected members, contractors, volunteers, apprenticeships, student/work experience placements and partner agencies who have access to these tools, described as "users" within this document.